PoomrapeeWareeboutr/build-up/README.md

 ### Execute Unit Tests

-To run all automated unit tests, use Gradle test task (alternatively, change directory to `build-up-backend` and use `./gradlew test`), the task will run all test which located in `build-up-backend/src/test/java/com/gemini11/buildupbackend`.
+To run all automated unit tests, use the Gradle test task (alternatively, change the directory to `build-up-backend` and use `./gradlew test`), the task will run all test which located in `build-up-backend/src/test/java/com/gemini11/buildupbackend`.

 ## System Testing

-In system testing, we decided test cases for checking that our system meets the specified requirements (User story) or not.
+In system testing, we decided on test cases to check whether our system meets the specified requirements (User story) or not.
-We also do the Requirement Traceability Matrix (RTM) to match our requirements to each test case.
+We also do the Requirement Traceability Matrix (RTM) to match our requirements for each test case.
 Our test case has covered the user story as shown below.

 - User login to the system.